John Hartson

-John Hartson (born 5 April 1975) is a Welsh former professional footballer, coach and sports television pundit for S4C, Sky Sports, Premier Sports TV and BT Sport.
+John Hartson (born 5 April 1975) is a Welsh former professional footballer, coach and sports television pundit for S4C, Sky Sports, Premier Sports TV and TNT Sports.

 As a player he was a striker, notably for Scottish club Celtic where his time with the Hoops saw three Scottish Premier League titles.
 Hartson also played in the Premier League with Arsenal, West Ham United, Wimbledon, Coventry City and West Bromwich Albion, and in the Football League for Luton Town and Norwich City.

 Hartson earned 51 international caps for Wales, scoring 14 goals.
 He later held the position of head coach for Wales's strikers.

 Early life

 John Hartson was born on 5 April 1975 in Swansea, the third of four children to Cyril and Diana Hartson.
 Cyril had played football for local team Afan Lido.

+His paternal grandfather, Pius Hartson (1918–2012), was Canadian from Newfoundland and served with the Royal Navy during World War II.
 Hartson grew up in Talycoppa, Swansea, alongside his elder brother James, elder sister Hayley and younger sister Victoria.
 As a youngster Hartson represented Lonlas Boys' Club in Skewen, playing his first match aged six.
 He joined Luton Town's Youth Training Scheme at the age of sixteen but was suspended four months later for stealing a bank card from the son of a couple with whom he was lodging.
 He used the card to withdraw £50 in order to fund his gambling addiction.
 Hartson was suspended and sent home to Swansea but was reinstated by Luton shortly afterwards and allowed to resume his apprenticeship.